spazznolo/spazznolo.github.io/_posts/2023-07-02-draft-probabilities-4.md

   - WAR for whichever "outcome" you're interested in (like top 10% scenario, bottom 10%, etc.)
 </p>
 <p>
-Let's re-visit the Montreal example where I suggested they should only trade up if the value of the fourth pick (15.610) exceeded that of their package (fifth pick (11.927) plus a piece).
-After including uncertainty, these point estimates become probability distributions.
-The difference between the two picks looks like this:
+Let's re-visit the Montreal example where I suggested they should only trade up if the value of the fourth pick (15.87) exceeded that of their package (fifth pick (13.15) plus a piece).
+After including uncertainty, these point estimates become probability distributions and the difference between the two picks looks like this:
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probabilities-4-4.png" width="60%" length="150"/></div>